Kelly Berger’s Gaming Contract for Players

 Player Roles

-1. Caller: A group representative who will answer to the GM as the voice of authority when the GM needs to know what the party is going to do.
+1. Caller: A group representative who will answer to the GM as the voice of authority when the GM needs to know what the party is going to do amidst their process.

-2. Initiative Tracker: One player of the gaming group will be designated to track the initiative of the PCs and the NPCs (as determined by the GM).
+2. Initiative Tracker: One player of the gaming group will be designated to track the initiative of the PCs and the NPCs (as determined by the GM) for encounters.

-3. Time Tracker: One player will be designated to tack the passage of time and turn it in to the GM at the send of the session.
+3. Time Tracker: One player will be designated to track the passage of time and turn it into the GM at the end of the session.
+This includes elapsed travel time and rest time.

 4. Quarter-Master: This role can be federated or centralized into one player.
-Regardless, individual players or a single one tracks the loot that is on characters.
+Regardless, individual players or a single one tracks the general loot that the characters get until the adventure is over and its allocated.

 Character Actions In-Game